 Part 3: Local SEO

-As law firms are usually local businesses that serve a specific practice area or city, local SEO becomes an important part of law firm SEO.
-This form of SEO allows you to get your law firm listed in local search results and can help you get added visibility on search engines like Google.
+As law firms are usually local businesses that serve a specific practice area or city, local SEO efforts becomes an important part of law firm SEO.
+This form of law firm SEO allows you to get your law firm listed in local organic search results and can help you get added visibility on search engines like Google.

-You can rank in local results such as Google Maps listings, Knowledge Graphs, and more.
+You can rank in local search results such as Google Maps listings, Knowledge Graphs, and more.